Dixie Caverns salamander

-The Dixie Cavern salamander (Plethodon dixi) is a species of salamander in the family Plethodontidae.
+The Dixie Caverns salamander (Plethodon dixi) is a species of salamander in the family Plethodontidae.
 It is endemic to the state of Virginia in the United States.
-It is a troglobitic species restricted to the Dixie Caverns.
+It is most often found in Roanoke County, but several specimens have been recorded in surrounding counties.
 It was commonly confused with Wehrle's salamander (P. wehrlei) and was merged with that species shortly after description, but a 2019 study reaffirmed it as a distinct species.